ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

     Nominal metrics have inherent physical meanings and specific units without any additional processing.
 Aggregated metrics may or may not have physical meanings, but they retain their significance relative to the directly measured metrics.
 Normalized metrics, on the other hand, might have physical meanings but lack units; they are simply numerical values used for making node and path selection decisions.

-- **Statistics (statistics, optional)**: This field desribes the metrics in more details in case there are some pre-comutation on the metrics before they are collected and some services want to use specific statistics for service instance selection.
+- **Statistics (statistics, optional)**: This field provides additional details about the metrics, particularly if there is any pre-computation performed on the metrics before they are collected.
+It is useful for services that require specific statistics for service instance selection.

     - 'max'.
 The maximum value of the data collected over intervals.
     - 'min'.
 The minimum value of the data collected over intervals.
     - 'mean'.
-The avarage value of the data collected over intervals.
+The average value of the data collected over intervals.
     - 'cur'.
 The current value of the data collected.

 - **Value (value)**: This field represents the actual numerical value of the metric being measured.
 It provides the specific data point for the metric in question.